 All major releases (and most monthly GOLD updates) are communicated via a Release Summary that is emailed to all clients and posted on our News page.
 This same information is also available via the “What’s New?” topic in CU*BASE GOLD online help.

 Join the beta pool!
 We’re always on the lookout for credit unions willing to participate in the beta-test period for major CU*BASE software releases.
-If your credit union would like be in the pool considered for beta testing new features and enhancements, we need you!
+If your credit union would like be in the pool considered for beta testing new features and enhancements, we need you (and there might even be some $money$ in it for you!!

 Be a part of the Active Beta Study Group!
 Get the first look at newly introduced tools and provide valuable feedback via a new collaborative community website.